Goheung County

-Goheung County is a county in South Jeolla Province, South Korea.
+Goheung County is a county in Jeonnam-Gwangju, South Korea.

 Naro Space Center

 The Naro Space Center was completed during 2008 in southern Goheung and is operated by the state-run Korea Aerospace Research Institute.
 The space center includes a launch pad, a control tower, rocket assembly and test facilities, facilities for satellite control testing and assembly, a media center, an electric power station, a space experience hall (visitor center) and a landing field.